Books

 Types of Clay

-Mineralogists equate clay with four minerals: Kaolinite is the most common, followed by chlorite, illite and montmorillonite (the source of the popular bentonite clay).
-When any one of these is found in high concentrations, the clay is said to be "fat".
+Mineralogists equate clay with four minerals.
+Kaolinite is the most common, and derives from the feldspar family, which includes minerals like the ones you find in granitic rocks.
+Over the course of a long time the feldspathic minerals break down into a crumpled heap.
+This happens because the rocks become exposed, or rainwater seeps down through the formation, or hot gases rise up from beneath.
+Other clay minerals include chlorite, illite and montmorillonite, like the famous bentonite clays found in Wyoming.
+When any one of these minerals is found in high concentrations, the clay is said to be "fat".
 If not, the deposit is considered "lean" and classified as common clay.
 As far as distinguishing which is which, your jeweler's loupe won't be much help.
-Like clay platelets, clay minerals can only be seen under an electron microscope.
-With time and practice, potters learn the subtleties of the different clays, eventually dividing them up into different uses.
-One type of clay (or clay mix) might work best for tiles, another for constructing water cisterns, another for dishware, and so on.
+Like platelets, clay minerals can only be seen under a microscope.
+With time and practice, however, potters learn the subtleties of the different clays, eventually dividing them up for different uses.
+One type of clay (or clay mix) will work best for making flat tiles, another for constructing water pipes, another for dishware, another for thin-walled pots thrown on a wheel, and so on.

-Sprinkled around the United States, kaolin deposits may be lodged in plutonic rock formations, sleeping next to coal deposits, or buried in all kinds of other interesting places.
-This includes California's 200-mile-long Ione Formation, which lies just beyond the foothills of the Western Sierras.
+Sprinkled around the United States, kaolin and other white clay deposits may be lodged in plutonic rock formations, sleeping next to coal deposits, or buried in all kinds of other interesting places.
+This includes California's 200-mile-long Ione Formation, located at the base of the foothills that rise into the Western Sierras.

 --